Russia-Ukraine War: What to know as Russians advance on Kyiv

 As talks between Ukrainian and Russian delegations wrapped up near the Belarusian border, several blasts could be heard in Kyiv itself.

 Russian troops have been advancing slowly on the capital city of nearly 3 million people.
-On Monday, a 17-mile (25-kilometer) convoy consisting of hundreds of armored vehicles, tanks, artillery and support vehicles was just 17 miles (25 kilometers) from the center of Kyiv, according to satellite imagery from the Maxar company.
-Those images also captured signs of fighting outside Kyiv, including destroyed vehicles and a damaged bridge.
+On Monday, a military convoy consisting of hundreds of armored vehicles, tanks, artillery and support vehicles was no more than 17 miles (25 kilometers) from the city center, according to satellite imagery from the Maxar company.

+It was believed earlier Monday to be 17 miles (25 kilometers) log, but additional satellite imagery showed it stretching for 40 miles.
+Maxar said the newer images cover a wider area and were less obscured by clouds.
+Several homes and other buildings were seen burning near roads where the convoy is traveling.

 HOW ARE ORDINARY UKRAINIANS COPING?